natcap/invest.users-guide/source/coastal_protection.rst

 The Coastal Protection model works by way of a 1D bathymetry transect (or a series of transects) perpendicular to the shoreline, from offshore to the beach.
 Along each transect, the model computes a profile of wave height and the way in which it changes as it moves onshore.
 It takes into account the influence of submerged natural habitats as well as the influence of sand dunes.
 These habitats dissipate wave energy and/or act as barriers against high waves and high water levels and eventually protect coastal properties and communities.
 The service provided by these habitats can be measured by the amount of avoided erosion or inundation (current model outputs), by the number of people protected or by the value of avoided property damages (outputs of future versions of the model).

 The Coastal Protection model is composed of two models: a Profile Generator and a Nearshore Waves and Erosion model.
 The purpose of the Profile Generator is to assist in the preparation of a 1D bathymetry transect for use in the Nearshore Waves and Erosion model.
 If local, good quality, topography/bathymetry (topo/bathy) data along perpendicular transects are available, running the Profile Generator is not required.
 The inputs of the Profile Generator include the site's location, the overall shape of the shoreline, and nearshore topo/bathy.
 Furthermore, the model requires information, which does not have to be precise, about sediment size, tidal range and backshore characteristics.
-This information is to be provided in the Profile Characteristics Spreadsheet (see ref:`cp-pg-excel`).
+This information is to be provided in the Profile Characteristics Spreadsheet (see ref:`cp-excel`).
 If this information is not available, guidance is provided on how to approximate these inputs.
 Outputs of the Profile Generator model include a 1D bathymetry profile at the user specified location, information about the site’s backshore and the location of natural habitats along the cross-shore transect from offshore to the uplands.
 In addition, the model provides over-water fetch distances (the distances over which wind blows over water to generate waves) as well as estimates of wave height and wind speeds that can occur at the site of interest during a storm.
 Overall, this model generates the inputs users need to run the Nearshore Waves and Erosion model.
 In addition, we hope that this model helps users become familiar with some of the characteristics of their site and the types of inputs necessary for running a nearshore wave model.

 The Nearshore Waves and Erosion model uses information about the type and location of natural habitat at the site to produce a profile of wave height (how it changes along the transect from offshore to onshore), wave-induced changes in water level and the amount of shoreline erosion or scour that occurs.
 The model inputs are a 1D bathymetry profile (obtained from the Profile Generator model or a site survey), a value for offshore wave height and period (or a value of wind speed and the direction and distance over which the wind blows to generate waves [fetch] and the average water depth at your site).
 Both values of wave and wind speed should be representative of storm conditions in the area of interest.
 In addition, the model requires information about the backshore as well as the type and physical characteristics of the natural habitats that are at the site of interest.
 Finally, users will need to specify how their management action will affect the natural habitats at their site: users are required to specify the footprint pre- and post-management action along the modeling transect (profile).
 This information can come from outputs of InVEST's Habitat Risk Assessment (HRA) model or from direct estimates of the effects of particular management actions.
 Model outputs are profiles of wave height before and after the management action, as well as the percent change in wave attenuation caused by that management action.
 The model also estimates the shoreline retreat of sandy beach as well as the volume of sediment eroded from consolidated beds (e.g., scour of mud bed) and shows the difference in expected retreat and erosion before and after management actions.